webpack/webpack.js.org/src/content/glossary.md

 ## S

-- [**Scaffolding**](/guides/scaffolding/): This feature allows creating a webpack configuration by using customizable third-party initialization packages.
 - [**Shimming**](/guides/shimming/): Not all JS files can be used directly with webpack.
 The file maybe in an unsupported module format, or not even in any module format.
 It is here where `shimming` comes into play.

 ## T